Updated: Mar 14

 Whether you’re relocating across the globe or moving locally, finding furniture to fit your new rental is the next step in creating a home for yourself.
 However, unless you are well-versed in interior design or have cash to burn, the process can present some challenges.
 For example, you may be asking yourself where to buy your furniture, what style do you choose, what does the delivery process look like, and most importantly, how much will this cost?
 This can be a daunting feat (especially if like most, you’re relocating here for a new job and actually, you know, have to work).
 So, let’s break it down into manageable steps so the experience is more enjoyable.

 In addition to finding our clients their perfect apartment, we at Move Bay Area have also helped numerous people maximize their relocation stipend on furniture costs.
 So, if you’re looking for the most bang for your buck, here are some of our favorite (local and online) places to shop, and tips and tricks of the trade we’d like to share.
-Whether you’re the inexperienced designer and need your home furnished in one day or you’ve got an eye for design and seek to customize your new home over time, we hope you find our best practices below helpful.
+Whether you’re an inexperienced designer and need your home furnished in one day or you’ve got an eye for design and seek to customize your new home over time, we hope you find our best practices below helpful.
 Furniture shopping in the Bay Area can actually be quite fun!

 Step 1: Buy the Basics.
 (Overstock, IKEA)